-Flavoring tips: Walnut oil offers pairs particularly well with beets and contrasts their naturally sweet flavor.
+Flavoring tips: Walnut oil pairs particularly well with beets and contrasts their naturally sweet flavor.
 Toss beets in walnut oil before roasting or finish a beet salad with walnut oil-based dressing like this one.
 Beets also go well with salty cheeses, oranges, and tarragon.

 Winter Squash (such as butternut, acorn, delicata)

 Nutrition: Winter squash is best known for being a rich source of vitamin A, however, it also contains vitamin C, vitamin E, B-vitamins, magnesium, potassium, and manganese.
 These nutrients are involved in everything from metabolism to bone health, and muscle function.
-Winter squash is a starchy vegetable and also provides carbohydrate, the preferred fuel of the brain and working muscles.
+Winter squash is a starchy vegetable and also provides carbohydrates, the preferred fuel of the brain and working muscles.

-Flavoring tips: Grapeseed oil enhances the natural flavor of winter squash and assists with the absorption of vitamin A and carotenoids – compounds that may help protect vision .
-Sage, cinnamon, nutmeg, and allspice, are also go well with winter squash.
+Flavoring tips: Grapeseed oil enhances the natural flavor of winter squash and assists with the absorption of vitamin A and carotenoids - compounds that may help protect vision .
+Sage, cinnamon, nutmeg, and allspice, also go well with winter squash.

 Nutrition: Kale is a non-starchy nutrient powerhouse, with 1 cup of kale offering more than 100% of the daily recommendation for vitamin A, C, and K. As a member of the cruciferous family, kale also contains glucosinolates which have been shown to help curb inflammation and deactivate carcinogens in lab studies .